 The ACC workshop held in Valletta (Malta) on 13 November 2018 looked at the investigation of general aviation accidents within the ECAC Member States and observer States.
 In particular, it focused on the potential for increased cooperation or technical assistance among safety investigation authorities.

-The latest ACC workshop, dedicated to unmanned aircraft systems (UAS) investigations, was organised by videoconference on 13-14 October 2021.
+An ACC workshop dedicated to unmanned aircraft systems (UAS) investigations was organised by videoconference on 13-14 October 2021.
 The workshop covered the main topics of UAS investigations, including the applicable regulatory framework, the investigation process (e.g. when should a SIA investigate a UAS accident or incident) and related challenges, the development of UAS investigation capability (including training requirements for investigators), the improvement of safety in the UAS sector, and the use of drones to support investigations.